• EPILOGUE

 Because I’d taken his best friend away.

 I told Mutual Friend that I suspected his motivations in keeping Stefan and I apart had nothing to do with my well-being, and certainly not Stefan’s.
-Being that he was so steadfast in his convictions, I suggested that he go through the sprawling art collection I was still compiling, to listen to the music mix I’d arranged, and to think of the isolated heartbreak of both myself and Stefan while he did so.
+Being that my friend was so steadfast in his convictions, I suggested that he go through the sprawling art collection I was still compiling, to listen to the music mix I’d arranged, and to think of the isolated heartbreak of both myself and Stefan while he did so.

 September 26th, 2024